theelims/ESP32-sveltekit/docs/statefulservice.md

 | mqtt                 | An update sent over MQTT (MqttPubSub)         |
 | websocket:{clientId} | An update sent over WebSocket (WebSocketRxTx) |

 StatefulService exposes a read function which you may use to safely read the state.
-This function takes care of protecting against parallel access to the state in multi-core enviornments such as the ESP32.
+This function takes care of protecting against parallel access to the state in multi-core environments such as the ESP32.

 ```cpp
 lightStateService.read([&](LightState& state) {